leotaku/nixos-config/README.md

 # nixos-config

-A git repository for my Nix configurations
+A Git repository for my Nix configurations

 ## Design